 Occurrence Consequence 1st Absence Will not be able to make up assignments or tests assigned that day.
 2nd Absence As Above.
-3rd Absence or 2 Absences + any Tardy Dismissal from RNSG 1441 and concurrent courses 1st Prelim Exam missed Final Exam Grade will substitute for the prelim grade.
-2nd and subsequent Prelim exams missed Will receive Zero "0" for the exam grade.
-Up to 30 min late for class, or leaving up to 30 mins before class Will receive a Tardy.
-Tardy x 2 will be the same as an Absence dismissal without prior permission Over 30 mins late arriving, or leaving more than 30 mins prior to Will receive an absence class dismissal without prior permission Use of cell phone without instructor approval Will result in student being counted as absent for the day.
+3rd Absence or 2 Absences + any Tardy Dismissal from RNSG 1443 and any concurrent courses.
+1st Prelim Exam missed Final Grade will substitute for the prelim grade.
+2nd and subsequent Prelim exams missed Will receive Zero "0" for the grade.
+Up to 30 min late for class or leaving up to 30 mins before class Will receive a Tardy.
+Tardy x 2 will be the same as an Absence dismissal without permission Over 30 mins late or leaving more than 30 mins prior to class Will receive an absence dismissal without permission Use of cell phone without instructor approval Will result in student being counted as absent for the day.
 Failure to follow dress code in class Will result in student being counted as absent for the day.